 Jesus seemed to display a sense of urgency in saying that His appointed time to leave the world (that is, to be killed) was near

-It may be assumed, by some, that the disciples’ preparations for the meal
+Some might assume that the disciples’ preparations for the meal

 Moreover, on some level, it might seem incongruous for Jesus to have eaten a slain lamb when He Himself was going to be slain, the following afternoon, as the Passover Lamb for Israel and for humanity as a whole.
 In fact, it would seem to have been superfluous and unnecessary, if not a manifest distraction, for an actual slain lamb even to have been present in the same room.
-This is because Jesus was the ultimate Passover Lamb, and His disciples figuratively ate His body (unleavened bread) and drank His blood (red wine) at their final meal together (the Last Supper).
+This is because Jesus was the ultimate Passover Lamb, and His disciples figuratively ate His body (bread) and drank His blood (red wine) at their final meal together (the Last Supper).

 In essence, the true Passover Lamb, Jesus, was present; there did not need to be another lamb on the premises.
 In fact, in that context, it would seem to have been absolutely essential that the disciples’ Passover meal was eaten on Aviv (Nisan) 14, rather than 24 hours later on Aviv 15, when a roasted lamb certainly would have been an integral part of the standard Passover meal.